 WHAT TO WEAR

-Coachella festival goers are some of the trendiest in the country, so now might be a good time to break out that outfit that's a bit much for your conservative Midwestern town.
-Check out our list of 9 Must-Have Festival Looks for some inspiration.
+Coachella festival goers are some of the trendiest in the country, so now might be a good time to break out your best looks.
 And while Coachella is typically scorching during the day, the temperature drops like crazy at night, so be prepared with some layers.
 Now on the the necessities:

 - Watch – You’ll be checking the time constantly to hit up your choice sets, so spare your phone’s precious battery and pack a watch instead.